apache/skywalking-website/themes/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 To set the background image, place an image with the word "background" in the name in the page's [Page Bundle](/docs/adding-content/content/#page-bundles).
 For example, in our the example site the background image in the home page's cover block is [`featured-background.jpg`](https://github.com/google/docsy-example/tree/master/content/en), in the same directory.

 {{% alert title="Tip" %}}
-If you also include the word **featured** in the image name, e.g. `my-featured-background.jpg`, it will also be used as the Twitter Card image when shared.
+If you also include the word **featured** in the image name, e.g. `my-featured-background.jpg`, it will also be used as the X Card image when shared.
 {{% /alert %}}

 For available icons, see [Font Awesome](https://fontawesome.com/icons?d=gallery&m=free).